What you wear says more about you than you might realize. Are the outfits you wear to work sending unwanted messages?

 Comfort wear.
 Examples of attire that’s too comfort-oriented are Birkenstock sandals, hiking boots, flannel shirts, floppy knit caps, or faux pajama bottoms.
 The message?
-Whether you mean to or not, you’re telling coworkers that you’re super chill, and maybe even a bit flaky.
+Whether you mean to or not, you’re telling coworkers that you’re super chill.
 Will they be able to count on you to put in long hours, to make your sales quota, and to sacrifice for the good of the team?
 Even for casual Fridays, items such as blue jeans may not be appropriate.
 Find out what “casual” means, and then dress a little nicer than required.

 Runway fashion.
 Are you drawn to the latest cutting-edge designers?
 Their clothes may be too fashion forward for the office.
 The message?
 Clothes that are super trendy may scare away colleagues and clients alike, making them feel intimidated by your aggressive style.
 One way to finesse this, if you really love a bit of flare, is to choose a single item–a shirt with an interesting cut, or a pair of ridiculously amazing shoes–and keep the rest of your outfit more mainstream.